mcci-catena/MCCI-Catena-PMS7003/extra/catena-message-port1-format-20.md

 ## Overall Message Format

-Port 1 format 0x20 and 0x21 uplink messages are sent by Catena4630-pms7003-lora and related sketches.
+Port 1 and port 5 format 0x20 and 0x21 uplink messages are sent by Catena4630-pms7003-lora and related sketches.
 As demos, we use the discriminator byte in the same way as many of the sketches in the Catena-Sketches collection.

 Format 0x20 and 0x21 are practically identical, except that 0x20 transmits barometric pressure, but 0x21 does not.